 4. People will judge you as a family if you adopt a child of another ethnicity and race.

 Will some do judge you because your child is Chinese and you are American?
 Absolutely.
 There is some truth to this myth.
 The majority of people you socialize with, and a majority of friends, family, and coworkers will not judge you because you adopted a child out of the country.
 Many people are loving and understanding.
 International adoption doesn’t mean judgment, it just means another child to love.

 5. Eligibility requirements are set in place by the placing agencies.

 This is truly a myth, in most circumstances.
 A country’s government makes the eligibility requirements for people to adopt.
-The placing agencies are there to provide the prospective parents with the rules and regulations of the country.
-It is the country one is adopting from that sets the eligibility requirements, whether they be the parents must not weigh more than a certain amount, or prospective parents must not have any other children prior to adoption.
-In some situations, agencies can build on these requirements, but in ALL situations, please do your homework and ask questions.
+The placing agencies are there to provide prospective parents with the rules and regulations of the country.
+It is the country one is adopting from that sets the eligibility requirements, whether they be the parents must not weigh more than a certain amount, or prospective parents must not have any other children before adoption.
+In some situations, agencies can build on these requirements, but in all situations, please do your homework and ask questions.
 Make sure you get all the facts before proceeding with an adoption.
 Everyone wants to ensure the adoption is positive for both you and the adoptee to be.